 Train-School Bus Crashes

-There have been at least 166 train-school bus collisions known to have occurred between 1902 and 2015, the most recent on record occurring in Larimore, North Dakota, where a freight train collided with a school bus, ejecting and killing the bus driver and a high school student.
+A similar crash in 2015 in Larimore, North Dakota, happened when a freight train collided with a school bus, ejecting and killing the bus driver and a high school student.
 Prior to that incident, a freight train in Conasauga, Tennessee, was traveling at 51 mph when it struck the passenger side of a Murray County, Georgia, School District bus that was crossing the rail grade.
 Another major crash occurred several years earlier in Fox River Grove, Illinois.

 Since 1972, Operation Lifesaver has provided training and other educational tools to school bus drivers, educators and parents to help keep students safe at railroad crossings, especially when traveling on school buses.

-The Federal Railroad Administration has been keeping statistics on railroad crossing fatalities since 1981.
+The Federal Railroad Administration has been maintaining statistics on railroad crossing fatalities since 1981.